Europe’s economic potential in the shift to electric vehicles

 In the current transition to EVs, new entrants could continue to capitalize on their competitive advantages and challenge European OEMs on multiple fronts.
 Some Chinese EV manufacturers, for instance, can develop vehicles twice as fast as European OEMs, and at a 20 to 30 percent lower cost.
 In addition, China dominates key battery material supply chains in regions such as Africa and Indonesia and accounts for 90 percent of the world’s capacity for lithium production, a critical metal for making EV batteries.

-In a disruptive scenario, European OEMs’ domestic market share could drop to 45 percent in 2035, from about 60 percent in 2023, with the region’s market share abroad falling to 7 percent, from 12 percent, over the same period.
+In a disruptive scenario, European OEMs’ domestic BEV market share could drop to 45 percent in 2035, from about 60 percent in 2023, with the region’s global BEV market share falling by five percentage points over the same period.
 Among other shifts, Europe could produce 20 to 25 percent fewer cars, with exports declining by 40 percent and imports increasing by an additional 1.2 million cars.
 Upstream value could decline by more than $400 billion, with OEMs and their tier-one suppliers absorbing most of the losses (Exhibit 4).

 4